2013 Charlotte 49ers football team: Recruiting

-Position key

 Recruiting classes

 Charlotte's first recruiting class was signed in 2012.
 The entire first recruiting class was red-shirted, as the 49ers would not play until the 2013 season.

 The following recruits signed their letters of intent with the Charlotte 49ers football program for the 2013 recruiting year.

 Players

 Player notes

 Starting redshirt freshman quarterback Matt Johnson of Maiden, North Carolina was named to the Jerry Rice Award Watch List.